ElisabethSchramm/bash/README.md

 ### Requirements

-You need to have these programs installed:
+You must have these programs installed:

 - ffmpeg: For video processing.
 - ImageMagick: For image manipulation (used during stabilization).